In many cases, meditation can be an efficient and cost-effective alternative to settling a dispute.

 Once an agreement is reached, there is no need for a court proceeding that might take months or years to resolve, particularly if an estate has a high value and involves various properties, accounts and valued goods.
 It can also offer a sense of harmony to family members by letting them become an active part of the process to resolve any differences.

 An elderly parent may be more susceptible to outside forces as they age involving mental capacity and undue influence issues.
-Such cases are crowding the dockets of probate courts not just in Michigan but around the country.
+Such cases are crowding the dockets of probate courts across the country.
 Mediation or ADR serves as a safety valve to have the dispute solved in some way other than a court trial.

 There are other types of ADR that our firm can use to meet your needs.
 Arbitration is a legally binding option that may be preferable to some clients because of the finality that it offers.